yardbirdsax/terragrunt-github-actions/examples/README.md

 # Examples

-Here are some examples showing common workflows using Terraform GitHub Actions.
+Here are some examples showing common workflows using Terragrunt GitHub Actions.